 It’s not always possible to access a washer and dryer, laundromat, or hotel “fluff and fold” service, and knowing how to quickly and effectively handwash clothing in a sink can be a vital skill on the road.
-Below, I explain how I keep my clothing clean during months of long-term traveling with a minimalist travel wardrobe.
+In this article, I show how I keep my clothing clean during months of long-term traveling with a minimalist travel wardrobe.